ColeSohn/cs131_notes_dev/_chapters/recognition/detecting_objects_by_parts.md

   <img src="{{ site.baseurl }}/assets/images/tables.png">
 </div>

-Utilizing the terminology from Figure 3 above, we can compute **precision** and **recall**.
+Utilizing the terminology from the second table above, we can compute **precision** and **recall**.

 $$Precision = \frac{TP}{TP + FP}$$